influxdata/telegraf/plugins/outputs/seq/README.md

 # Seq Output Plugin

 This plugin writes metrics as structured events to a [Seq](http://www.getseq.net/) instance.
-Metrics are sent in batches of JSON Lines, formatted using Serilog's [compact json event format](https://github.com/serilog/serilog-formatting-compact).
-Telegraf _field_ and _tag_ collections are serialized with the metric and are made available to Seq as top-level properties.
+Metrics are sent in batches of JSON Lines formatted using Serilog's [compact json event format](https://github.com/serilog/serilog-formatting-compact).
+Telegraf _field_ and _tag_ collections are serialized with the event and are made available to Seq as top-level properties.

 An optional API key can be configured to enable additional tagging and filtering within Seq.